arifrhm/dbi-final-project/README.md

 # dbi-final-project

-This project is intended to show you about Credit Scoring
+This project is intended to show you about Credit Scoring that show who is customers deserve loans.